lbussy/JTEncode/README.md

 Example
 -------
-There is a simple example that is placed in your examples menu under JTEncode.
-Open this to see how to incorporate this library with your code.
-The example provided with with the library is meant to be used in conjunction with the [Etherkit Si5351A Breakout Board](https://www.etherkit.com/rf-modules/si5351a-breakout-board.html), although it could be modified to use with other synthesizers which meet the technical requirements of the JT65/JT9/JT4/WSPR/FSQ modes.

-To run this example, be sure to download the [Si5351Arduino](https://github.com/etherkit/Si5351Arduino) library and follow the instructions there to connect the Si5351A Breakout Board to your Arduino.
-In order to trigger transmissions, you will also need to connect a momentary pushbutton from pin 12 of the Arduino to ground.

-The example sketch itself is fairly straightforward.
-JT65, JT9, JT4, FT8, WSPR, and FSQ modes are modulated in same way: phase-continuous multiple-frequency shift keying (MFSK).
 The message to be transmitted is passed to the JTEncode method corresponding to the desired mode, along with a pointer to an array which holds the returned channel symbols.
-When the pushbutton is pushed, the sketch then transmits each channel symbol sequentially as an offset from the base frequency given in the sketch define section.

 An instance of the JTEncode object is created: